What Is Ethereum Proof-of-Stake?

 At the time of writing, staked ETH and staking rewards are yet to be unlocked.
 Moreover, we are yet to see the implementation of some major new scalability options, such as sharding.
 Only time will tell exactly how secure the network is under this new consensus mechanism.

-Understanding Ethereum’s Proof of Stake consensus mechanism will help you make informed decisions about interacting with the blockchain.
+Understanding Ethereum’s Proof of Stake consensus mechanism will help you make informed decisions about interacting with the Ethereum blockchain through the Ledger ETH wallet.
 Knowledge is power, and Ledger Academy is here to act as your guide.
 Unraveling the complex yet powerful consensus mechanism securing the behemoth blockchain that is Ethereum.